opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

     - If you are not using the paper feeder, you will be prompted to replace the drawing on the scanner bed, before scanning the following drawing.

-.. note:: After a drawing is scanned, or several drawings are scanned at once by using the paper feeder, in some TWAIN interfaces you may need to use a specific command (such as Back to Application) to return to Toonz before proceeding with the next scanning session.
+.. note:: After a drawing is scanned, or several drawings are scanned at once by using the paper feeder, in some TWAIN interfaces you may need to use a specific command (such as Back to Application) to return to OpenToonz before proceeding with the next scanning session.
 Refer to the scanner documentation for more s.

 .. _setting_the_cropbox: